denizakdemir/multistate_nn/README.md

-# MultiStateNN: Neural Network Models for Multistate Processes
+# MultiStateNN: Neural Network Models for Continuous-Time Multistate Processes

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-MultiStateNN is a PyTorch-based package implementing discrete-time multistate models using neural networks.
+MultiStateNN is a PyTorch-based package implementing continuous-time multistate models using Neural Ordinary Differential Equations (Neural ODEs).
 It provides robust support for censored data as the default expectation in time-to-event analysis.
 The package supports both deterministic and Bayesian inference, making it suitable for modeling state transitions in various applications such as:

 - Disease progression modeling with real-world censored patient data
 - Survival analysis with competing risks